 Safe Continues Muscle Loading

-As you would have seen in the video, when watching someone perform this type of exercise, it does not look like much or even that hard.
-The experience however, is quite different.
+As you would have seen in the video, watching someone perform this type of exercise, is as boring as watching grass grow and does not seem very challenging – the experience however, is quite the opposite.

 Each movement will last between ninety seconds and two minutes, this is all the time it takes to entirely fatigue a particular muscle group, before moving on to the next movement and the entire workout session is always completed in less than fifteen minutes.